Wantage Borough Police

 Wantage Borough Police was the police force responsible for policing the town of Wantage in Berkshire, England until 1856.

-Unusually, and in contrast to the establishment of most borough police forces across England in the 1830s, this small police force was not established as a result of the Municipal Corporations Act of 1835, but by a local improvement act.
-The long title of this parliamentary act was "An Act for the lighting, watching, cleansing, paving and otherwise improving the town of Wantage in the County of Berks".
-This act received Royal Assent on 19 June 1828.
+Unusually, and in contrast to the establishment of most borough police forces across England in the 1830s, this small police force was not established as a result of the Municipal Corporations Act 1835, but by a local improvement act.
+The long title of this act of Parliament was "An Act for the lighting, watching, cleansing, paving and otherwise improving the town of Wantage in the County of Berks".
+This act received royal assent on 19 June 1828.
 The act provided for night watchmen and a day patrol.
 Wantage Borough Police was amalgamated into Berkshire Constabulary in 1856.

 Wantage is today policed by the successor to Berkshireshire Constabulary, Thames Valley Police.